epeolatry/epeolatory_in/_pages/testimonials.md

 (Author of Beyond Earth and Sky)***

 ___
+It has been a great experience.
+I am so delighted with your work.
+I appreciate your patience and soft response to my every query.
+I am very amazed but happy with your fast submission of work.
+Looking forward to working further in future if I intend to publish other books.
+Thank you for your support in this journey of one of my dreams.

+***- Roohi Noorain
+(Author of Falling for You)***

+___
 <img src="https://github.com/epeolatry/epeolatory_in/blob/master/images/pages/Megha-Bhauka.jpeg?raw=true" style="text-align: center" alt="Megha-Bhauka" width="100px"/>
 My journey of editing my book with Falguni was amazing.
 She has good vision and prepares a step-by-step plan with predetermined milestones while working.
 She took time with my work and didn't rush things and was still able to deliver the work on time.
 I hope we will have more opportunities to work together in near future.